sukesh-ak/sukesh-ak/README.md

 ### Hi there 👋
-I'm a Born Geek... expertise in Microsoft software stack (Ex-MSFTE) and now swimming through Linux world, digging through IoT & Azure Architecture.
-Always excited to drown myself in the world of Cyber Security.
+I'm a Born Geek... expertise in Microsoft software stack (Ex-MSFTE) and now digging the Linux world, IoT & Azure Architecture.
+Always excited to drown myself in the world of Cyber Security and UX Designs.
 Special interest in Digital Forensics.

 - 🔭 Currently working on
   - Digital Forensics for Android/iOS